actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/07 Summary.md

 	 *  Declare a third plan for the PerformPatrol goal.
 	 */
 	// Fill in @Plan annotation and method body for third patrol plan,
-	// e.g. according to figure 3
+	// e.g. according to the figure
 	@Plan(trigger=@Trigger(goals=PerformPatrol.class))
 	private void	performPatrolPlan3()
 	{